 Tracking email opens is an important first step.
 Obviously, buyers who interact with your emails are likely more interested than those who don’t.
 But email engagement tools only give you insights into buyer behavior within that email.
 Your goal is to see past the email into the business you’re selling to.
 DocSend’s document analytics allow you to do just that — and develop a strategic, confident sales cadence from intro to closing call.

-How to prioritize prospects the data-driven way using DocSend
+How to prioritize prospects with data using document analytics

 The information you get by sending collateral with DocSend lets you intelligently prioritize your prospects so you don’t waste time chasing down leads with no intention to buy.
+Using DocSend’s built in document analytics, you now have actionable insights to inform your decision making.
 I’m sure you’ve heard of prioritizing your accounts into A,B, and C lists.
 Here is how we think about prioritizing prospects the DocSend way:

 - A-List: People who actively engage with and read your collateral, and who share it with other people in their organization.